hed-standard/hed-specification/docs/Appendix_B.md

 tools have a fallback of the loading of the specified schema fails.
 The validator loads an internal copy of the most recent version of the HED schema and loads it.
 However, it also reports a **HED_SCHEMA_LOAD_FAILED** issue to alert the user that the schema used for validation may not be the one designated in the dataset.
-However validation will continue with the fallback schema.
+However, validation will continue with the fallback schema.

 If the fallback schema stored with the HED validator fails to load,